 The ensemble Kalman filter (EnKF) first proposed by Evensen (1994) is a powerful and efficient method to optimally estimate model state from the background and observations with the flow-dependent background error statistics.
-In recent years, it has been extensively adopted in atmospheric numerical models for the use of research in various topics (Snyder and Zhang 2003; Torn and Hakim 2009; Zhang et al. 2009) and of operational weather prediction systems (Szunyogh et al. 2008; Whitaker et al. 2008; Torn and Hakim 2008).
-Besides, it has been shown that the performance of EnKF generally beats the 3-dimensional variational (3D-VAR) data assimilation scheme and is comparable to the 4-dimensional variation (4D-VAR) method (Anderson et al. 2009).
-Wu et al. (2010b) used the ensemble square root filter (EnSRF; Whitaker and Hamill 2002) to assimilate TC center position, storm motion vector, and axisymmetric surface wind profile directly into the model, by constructing these three newly proposed observation operators for TCs.
-They employed this method to initialize a high-resolution inner-core structure of Typhoon Fung-wong (2008).
-In addition, a cycling run has been performed to obtain a reasonable analysis field of Typhoon Sinlaku (2008) spanned over the whole eyewall replacement cycle (Wu et al. 2011).
-The same WRF-based EnKF data assimilation system is used in this study.
-Detailed discussions of this method are presented in Wu et al. (2010b).
+In recent years, it has been extensively adopted in atmospheric numerical models for the use of research in various topics (Snyder and Zhang 2003; Torn and Hakim 2009; Zhang et al. 2009) and of operational weather prediction systems (Szunyogh et al. 2008; Torn and Hakim 2008; Whitaker et al. 2008).
+In addition, it has been shown that the performance of EnKF is generally better than the 3-dimensional variational (3D-VAR) data assimilation scheme and is comparable to the 4-dimensional variation (4D-VAR) method (Anderson et al. 2009).
+Wu et al. (2010b) used the ensemble square root filter (EnSRF; Whitaker and Hamill